DoctorKhan/The-Human-Experiment-Book/src/10_part_investigation/15_mythological_rosetta_stone.md

 *And now they had names.
 They had organizational structure.
 They had the key to understanding not just what happened, but who did it and why.*

+*Dr. Chen gathered his papers, exhausted but exhilarated.
+"The linguistic evidence is solid.
+The PIE roots don't lie.
+We now know who the players really were, what the conflict was about, and why human civilization developed the way it did."*

+*"More importantly," Dr. Vasquez added, her voice heavy with the weight of understanding, "we know that the current system isn't natural or inevitable.
+It's the result of a specific takeover that can potentially be reversed."*

+*Dr. Tyra looked around the room at her colleagues—scientists who had stumbled onto the greatest discovery in human history.*

-*The mystery of 'who' was solved.
-Now they needed to understand the full story of what they did to us—and what we could do about it.*
+*"The mystery of 'who' was solved.
+Now they needed to understand the full story of what they did to us—and what we could do about it."*

+---

+*But as Dr. Chen would discover in his next translation breakthrough, the story of the coup was only the beginning.
+The real horror lay in what the **Reges** did after they seized control—and the desperate measures the **Gneh-tah** took to preserve humanity's original potential.*

+*The war for human consciousness was about to get much more personal.
+And much more bloody.*